Screwfix: History

-In 2021 Screwfix Sprint was introduced, allowing customers to place an order on the new Screwfix app and get it delivered straight to their location – either at home or on site – in less than an hour.
-Screwfix Sprint is currently available in over 300 eligible stores, reaching 40% of the UK population.
+In 2021 Screwfix Sprint was introduced, allowing customers to place an order on the new Screwfix app and get it delivered straight to their location – either at home or on site – in 60 minutes or less.
+This service is currently available in over 325 eligible stores, reaching nearly 50% of the UK population.
+Screwfix Sprint was awarded ‘Best Innovation in Delivery’ at the eCommerce Awards 2023 and ‘Best Customer Experience’ at the Retail Week Awards 2022.

-In July 2022, Screwfix opened its 800th store in Bourton-on-the-water, Gloucestershire, bringing Screwfix closer to its overall target of 1,000 stores across the UK and Republic of Ireland.
+In July of 2022, Screwfix opened its 800th store in Bourton-on-the-Water, Gloucestershire, bringing Screwfix closer to its medium-term target of 1,000 stores across the UK and Republic of Ireland.

+Following the successful launch of its French website in 2021, in 2022 Screwfix opened its first five stores in France, initially located in the Hauts de France region, it now has 20 France stores located in Northern France, with more planned for 2024.
+In 2023 Screwfix launched its European website, serving customers in Spain, Poland, Netherlands, Austria, Belgium and Sweden.

+In March of 2024, Screwfix celebrated the opening of its 900th store in the UK and Ireland in Nottingham – Bilborough, marking a new milestone for the business which continues to grow.

 Stores

-As of November 2021, Screwfix operates a network of over 750 stores across the United Kingdom and Ireland.
-In March 2021, Screwfix announced they would be opening 50 new stores (40 in the UK and 10 in Ireland) by the end of January 2021.
+As of April 2024, Screwfix operates a network of over 900 stores across the United Kingdom, Ireland and France.

+Screwfixs' entire store network is already powered exclusively by renewable electricity, and the retailer has begun to retrofit its existing stores with air source heat pumps.
+At the end of the 2023/24 financial year, more than 630 Screwfix stores were fitted with the low carbon technology, representing over 60% of the overall total, with more to be rolled out in 2024.

 The Screwfix Foundation

-In April 2013, Screwfix launched its first charity, The Screwfix Foundation.
+In April 2013, Screwfix launched its first charity, the Screwfix Foundation.
 It supports charity projects involved in fixing, repairing, maintaining, or improving community buildings or facilities for those in need throughout the United Kingdom.
-The Screwfix Foundation works with Macmillan and also donates to local charities throughout the United Kingdom.

-The Screwfix Foundation has donated over £10m since it was launched (as of June 2022).
+The Screwfix Foundation has donated over £15m since it was launched (as of February 2025).